 While avoiding these foods can help decrease your allergy symptoms, you also need to make sure the air you’re breathing is clean.
 Getting an air purifier is the best way to do this.

 Austin Air cleaners were developed specifically for those with allergies and asthma.
-The Medical Grade HEPA and HEGA filtration used in this unit is proven to remove up to 99% of all airborne contaminants as small as 0.1 microns, including viruses, bacteria, dust, dander and allergens.
+The Medical Grade Certified HEPA Material and HEGA filtration used in this unit is proven to remove up to 99% of all airborne contaminants as small as 0.1 microns, including viruses, bacteria, dust, dander and allergens.

 Latest Stories